 Paul S. Kellogg

-Paul is an associate in the litigation department and practices primarily in the firm’s business & securities litigation group.
+Paul is an associate in the Litigation and Enforcement group.
 His practice focuses on complex commercial disputes, transactional disputes, securities enforcement and bankruptcy litigation.
 Paul’s clients have included private equity firms, investment banks, and large domestic and international corporations.

 Paul also maintains an active pro bono practice with a focus in impact civil rights litigation.
 Paul’s experience in this area includes working on the landmark marriage equality case Obergefell v.
 Hodges from the certiorari phase through argument.
 In addition, Paul was a critical member of a team representing a class of inmates in the New York City jails in Nunez v.
 City of New York, which resulted in a landmark settlement agreement regarding the use of force in the jails.

 Prior to joining the firm, Paul took part in the New Alternatives Program working in the special litigation division of the Orleans Public Defenders office and served as a law clerk for the Honorable Nannette Jolivette Brown of the United States District Court for the Eastern District of Louisiana.

 - Representing a large investment bank in connection with litigation arising from its role as a financial advisor in connection with multiple public company merger transactions.

 - Representing private equity firm and related parties in multiple litigations related to large recapitalization transaction.